owkin/FLamby/flamby/datasets/fed_isic2019/README.md

 python download_ISIC_2019_raw_data.py

 2)
-To perform the train/test split (both stratified by center and pooled)), run: python folds.py
+To perform the train/test split (stratified by center), run: python folds.py
 This step displays basic statistics about the dataset.